Roman Curia: Dicastery for Promoting Integral Human Development

 The Dicastery for the Service of Integral Human Development has the task of promoting the human person and his or her God-given dignity, human rights, health, justice and peace.
 It is primarily concerned with issues related to the economy and work, care for creation and the earth as "common home", migration and humanitarian emergencies.
 It deepens and disseminates the Church's social teaching on integral human development and recognizes and interprets in the light of the Gospel the needs and concerns of humankind in its own time and in the future.
 The dicastery collaborates with the works of the Holy See for humanitarian aid in crisis areas, cooperating with ecclesial humanitarian intervention and development agencies.
-The current prefect is Michael Cardinal Czerny, S.J.
+Effective 1 September 2026, the prefect is Alessandra Smerilli, and the pro-prefect is Fabio Cardinal Baggio, CS.

 Associated organization

 Vatican COVID-19 Commission

 The Vatican COVID-19 Commission was created to express the Church's solicitude and care for the whole human family facing the COVID-19 pandemic.
 Drawing on a wealth of expertise from local communities, global platforms, and academic experts, the Commission seeks bold, broad changes: dignity in work, new structures for the common good, solidarity at the heart of governance, and nature in harmony with social systems.
 The president of the commission is the ex officio prefect of the dicastery.